sameeranamarnath/text-to-sql-langchain/README.md

 gpt3.5/4 and runs the same on a provided database uri powered by python, langchain, gpt3.5/4

+Click the pic to see it in action:
 [![Sample of the working app:](https://github.com/sameeranamarnath/text-to-sql-langchain/assets/85400557/f1c7ecfe-07ae-4598-8773-6ec2847ff6af)]( https://clipchamp.com/watch/RuGd8O4BnmA)